Second microlocalization and Fredholm theory for the three-body problem: The conormal three-cone operators

-where we are now using more systematic notations in comparison with (\ref{the correct blowup}).
-As already mentioned, it's difficult to work directly with (\ref{three-body second microlocalized blow-up}).
-To get around this technicality, in this section we will construct a ``converse'' perspective in the form of a new algebra (much like Vasy's construction of second microlocalization in the scattering case), which we will refer to as the \emph{three-cone} algebra.
-Such an algebra will be defined on the position space
+As already mentioned, it would be difficult to work directly with (\ref{three-body second microlocalized blow-up}).
+To get around this technicality, in this section we will construct a `converse' perspective{\ep}similar to how Vasy approaches second microlocalization in the two-body (i.e., scattering) case (see \S \ref{subsection Vasy's second microlocalized calculus} above), in the form of the introduction of a new class of operators, which we will refer to as the conormal \emph{three-cone} operators below.